Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 And best of all, backyard birdwatching allows children to search for answers to the questions that matter most to them and take charge of their education.
 So, this backyard birdwatching post is updated with the latest and greatest birding ideas and activities for kids–and the adults that act as their teachers, guides, and fellow nature explorers.
 Bookmark this page and check back to see what’s new!

-I had a great time watching two male mockingbirds compete for the affections of a lady mockingbird out my office window one spring morning–but any day is an excellent day for birdwatching!
 As a bonus, many birding activities make it easy to add literacy, math, and science into a child’s education at home or in the classroom.
 You might also enjoy searching for the signs of spring or this spring scavenger hunt for toddlers and preschoolers.

 Related: Best Nature Study Supplies for Kids

-11 Educational Birding Activities for Kids
+18 Educational Birding Activities for Kids

 Birding, also known as bird watching, is a great way to get kids outside to learn and have fun.
 Use this round-up of birding activities to spark a child’s interest in nature and science, and lead them to ask even more questions about the big wide world that surrounds them.